horakdave/Trading-bot/README.md

 - **v0.1 - v1.2:** Deprecated versions using a percentage-based approach.
 - **v2.0 (TNP-graphing):** Implementing Short MA and Long MA strategy.
+- **v2.4 (TNP-flask):** Mostly just trying out the flask library(*module* or whatever is it called)

 ## Disclaimer

 These tools provide suggestions based on historical data and moving averages.
 It's crucial to conduct thorough research and consider other factors before making any financial decisions.
-The creators of Project_TNP are not responsible for any losses incurred through the use of these tools.
+The creators of Project_TNP(just me) are not responsible for any losses made through the use of these tools.

 Feel free to contribute to the project and enhance its features.
-Happy trading!

-**Note:** The provided information is a template, and you should replace placeholders with accurate details about your repository and project structure.

-**Note2:** English is not my native language and I apologize if you dont find the text intelligible(I googled that word).
+**Note:** English is not my native language and I apologize if you dont find the text intelligible(I googled that word).